South Sudan: The History of a Young Country in Crisis

 An Epidemic of Orphans

 A staggering amount of South Sudan’s children have become orphans.
 It’s estimated at least 60 percent of South Sudan’s two million refugees are orphaned children.
+More arrive daily to escape the violent warfare in Sudan.

 Education Crisis

 Now the nation is facing an even more timely crisis: the threat of catastrophic food insecurity on a level that’s feared to escalate into an epic humanitarian tragedy.
 Nearly 8 million people are predicted to suffer severe malnourishment this year and face starvation – that’s 2 out of every 3 men, women, and children living in South Sudan.
+The hunger crisis worsens as war in Sudan’s capital is wreaking widespread displacement in the nation.
+Hundreds of thousands have fled – many to South Sudan – while others remain stranded in a wartorn country whose infrastructure is crumbling further with every airstrike and bombing raid.

 Creating Hope

-But we are no stranger to responding to crises in South Sudan.
+But we are no stranger to responding to crises in Sudan and South Sudan.
 Since 1998, Sudan Relief Fund has been on the ground working tirelessly to provide lifesaving help to people in desperate circumstances, and to lay the groundwork for long term solutions.

 How You Can Help